stellar-deprecated/docs/learn/integration-guides/building-blocks/account-management.md

 Remember to keep your seed safe.
 Anyone with access to the seed can take any funds held in the account.

 ## Funding the account
 Once you have an address for the account you want to create you must fund it with lumens.
-You can do this using the [create account](../../concepts/list-of-operations.md#create-account) operation.
+You can do this using the [create account](../../concepts/list-of-operations.md#create-account) operation sent by an existing account.
 Here is an example of using the js-stellar-sdk:
 ```
+var StellarSdk = require('stellar-sdk')

+// create the server connection object
+var server = new StellarSdk.Server({hostname:'horizon-testnet.stellar.org', secure: true, port: 443});
+// uncomment below if you want to submit the transaction to the live network
+// StellarSdk.Network.usePublicNetwork();

+var fundingAccountAddress="GCE... enter your real address here";
+var fundingAccountSecret="SDJ... enter your real secret here";

+var newAccountAddress="GCE... enter your real address here";

+server.loadAccount(fundingAccountAddress)
+    .then(function (account) {
+        // build the transaction
+        var transaction = new StellarSdk.TransactionBuilder(account)
+            // this operation funds the new account with XLM
+            .addOperation(StellarSdk.Operation.createAccount({
+                destination: newAccountAddress,
+                startingBalance: "200"
+            }))
+            .build();

+        // sign the transaction
+        transaction.sign(StellarSdk.Keypair.fromSeed(fundingAccountSecret));

+        return server.submitTransaction(transaction);
+    })
+    .then(function (transactionResult) {
+        console.log(transactionResult);
+    })
+    .catch(function (err) {
+        console.error(err);
+    });
 ```